Curriculum

 Tokudo, Kegyo, and Denbo Kanjo

-After completing these requirements, you may apply to receive tokudo.
-Tokudo opens up the possibility to learn many additional things:
+After completing these requirements, one may apply to receive tokudo.
+Tokudo opens the possibility of learning additional practices, including:

-- Goshinpo: an important series of five mantra and mudra for protection.
+- Goshinpo: an important series of five mantra and mudra used in all ritual.

-- More advanced versions of various practices, for example takigyo (waterfall training).
+- More advanced versions of various practices, for example takigyo.

 - Mountain training ritual.